ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 1. View the alert in the eventviewer

-2. Right-click on the event to open the context menue.
+2. Right-click on the event to open the context menu.

 3. Select the `Slack->Send to Specific Channel` entry